christiandudel/EDSD2020/Exercises/README.md

 ## 1st session

-1. Go to Slack and post some music you like to listen to while coding in #offtopic.
-If you prefer not to listen to music while coding you can post other music you like (e.g., videos on YouTube).
+1. Go to Slack and post some music you like to listen to while coding in #offtopic (e.g., a video on YouTube).
+If you prefer not to listen to music while coding you can post other music you like.
 2. Install R and R Studio if you haven't done so already:
     * R https://cloud.r-project.org/
     * RStudio https://rstudio.com/products/rstudio/